ahgroup/DSAIRM/auxilliary/to-do.md

 #Next steps
-* Fix/finish text output code in generate_simoutput
+* Implement US app.
+By doing so, figure out how finish output functions generate_XXX

-* Implement US app
+* Can one make generate_XXX functions non-reactive?

 #List of apps to implement